talk2viren/umermansoor.github.io/_posts/2017-1-18-if-your-site-isnt-using-https-you-are-doing-it-wrong.md

 ---
 layout: post
-title: If Your Site Isn't Using Https, You Are Doing It Wrong
+title: If Your Site Isn't Using HTTPS, You Are Doing It Wrong
 comments: True
 excerpt_separator: <!--more-->
 ---